crypticCaroline/ms1-plantfactory/README.md

 #### Features Specific to Pages

 ###### Homepage
-Includes a hero image  reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
+* Includes a hero image  reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
-About section with information of what Plant Factory does including an image of the owner.
+* About section with information of what Plant Factory does including an image of the owner.
 On smaller devices is stacked, and in 2 columns on larger resolutions.
-Benefits sections lists 3 benefits of having more plants in the office.
+* Benefits sections lists 3 benefits of having more plants in the office.
 On smaller devices this is stacked, medium devices has 2 columns and the last benefit is arranged underneath and larger devices is in 3 serperate coloumns.
-What we offer section is displayed stacked on smaller devices and in 2 coloumns on larger screens and offers potential clients the option of potted plants or bespoke features.
+* What we offer section is displayed stacked on smaller devices and in 2 coloumns on larger screens and offers potential clients the option of potted plants or bespoke features.
 At the bottom of the option is another link to the contact us form.

 ###### Testimonial
-Includes a carousel at the top, paired with an overlay for text colour constrast and information of the buisness that the work was carried out for and the type of option they opted chose.
+* Includes a carousel at the top, paired with an overlay for text colour constrast and information of the buisness that the work was carried out for and the type of option they opted chose.
 Below the carousel is the testimonies matching the pictures above with a picture of the person giving the testimony.
 I have scaled images very large, this is because it is a showcase of the type of work the buisness has carried out.
-I have staggered the testimonies on all devices.
+* I have staggered the testimonies on all devices.

 ##### Form
-The Form page consists of the form and universal features only.
+* The Form page consists of the form and universal features only.
-The form includes fields for the user to enter their business name and contact using - input type="text" The input field for email requires the answer to be an email the number has to be a number in order to be valid.
+* The form includes fields for the user to enter their business name and contact using - input type="text"
+* The input field for email requires the answer to be an email
+* The number has to be a number in order to be valid.
-Prefernces for contact method is by use of a radio button Options they would like to talk about is a checklist.
+* Prefernces for contact method is by use of a radio button as there is an option for both to be selected and no errors made causing potential upset to the client.
+* Options they would like to talk about is a checklist.
 This is to make sure when the form is submitted it goes to the correct team.
-There is a - textarea - to allow the client to ask any further details.
+* There is a - textarea - to allow the client to ask any further details.
 I have used placeholder text to encourage the user to make any further comments.

-The submit button is large and changes colour when hovered over.
+* The submit button is large and changes colour when hovered over.
+* The form is stacked for mobile use.
+For the larger screens the radio buttons and check list appear inline.
+* The labels are clear as to what should go in the field and all fields are set to required.

 I have set the form to POST with an action of "contact.php" this won't currently go anywhere as github pages is static hosting only.

-The form is stacked for mobile use.
-For the larger screens the radio buttons and check list appear inline.
-The labels are clear as to what should go in the field and all fields are set to required.

 ### Future Features